Envisioning Hayden Library

 MIT’s Library Space Planning Group identified four primary functions of space in a research library — holding, learning, community, and creating.
 Read more about our vision for each within Hayden Library.
 View these guiding principles.

 MIT has engaged Kennedy Violich Architects to work with the Institute to plan for the next version of Hayden.
-We are just completing pre-design activities in anticipation of project approval in January 2019.
+We have completed pre-design activities with KVA and are now in the design phase.

-Once the renovation is approved, the Libraries will begin sharing information and seeking input to inform the design and construction phase.
+With the renovation project now approved, the Libraries will begin sharing information and seeking input to inform the design and construction phase.
 Please watch this space and the Libraries’ news for updates and events.